 Internet Safety Process for All GUSD Teachers and Students:

 1. All school sites are required to develop an Internet Safety Plan, that identifies the project lead (principal or assistant principal or site specialist), date of teacher training, teachers who will provide instruction, and a timeline for completion.
-This plan is co-developed by the site TOSA (Coaches) and the project lead.

 2. This web site has been organized to provide teachers with lessons and resources that will comply with this legislation.
 (The minimum number of lessons required per grade level is three, one in each area: appropriate online behavior, including interacting with other individuals on social networking websites and in chat rooms, information literacy and cyberbullying awareness and response.